dpasqualin/sfreemap/README.md

-### WARNING

-This package is not production ready.
-There are still some improvements and tests that need to be done.

 ### Package Requirements for Production

 You need to have R installed on your system, plus some dependencies.
 If you are using a debian/ubuntu based distribution, just type the following command in a terminal.